We issued our very first credit card way back in 1996, and have since grown to become one of the UK's top ten card providers.

 - Continually reviewing our employment and development processes to make sure we're encouraging all types of diversity and fostering a culture of inclusion

-We are investing in improving the gender diversity of our talent pipeline, specifically for roles where women have historically been underrepresented, in areas such as Analytics and Technology and have developed our data collection and insight gathering to better identify areas for improvement.
+In 2020, we are investing in improving the gender diversity of our talent pipeline, specifically for roles where women have historically been underrepresented, in areas such as Analytics and Technology and have developed our data collection and insight gathering to better identify areas for improvement.

 Gender Pay Gap Reporting